- How are brain and spinal cord tumors in children treated?

 Not everyone uses these terms the same way, and they are used to refer to many different methods, so it can be confusing.
 We use complementary to refer to treatments that are used along with your regular medical care.
 Alternative treatments are used instead of a doctor’s medical treatment.

-Complementary methods: Most complementary treatment methods are not offered as cures for cancer.
-Mainly, they are used to help the person feel better.
+Complementary methods: Most complementary treatment methods are not offered as cures.
+Mainly, they are used to help a person feel better.
 Some methods that are used along with regular treatment are: art therapy or play therapy to reduce stress; acupuncture to help relieve pain; or peppermint tea to relieve nausea.
 Some complementary methods are known to help, while others have not been tested.
-Some have been proven not be helpful, and a few have even been found harmful.
+Some have been proven not be helpful, and a few have even been found to be harmful.

 Alternative treatments: Alternative treatments may be offered as cures.
 These treatments have not been proven safe and effective in clinical trials.
 Some of these methods may pose danger, or have life-threatening side effects.
 But the biggest danger in most cases is that your child may lose the chance to be helped by standard medical treatment.
-Delays or interruptions in medical treatments may give the tumor more time to grow and make it less likely that treatment will help.
+Delaying or interrupting medical treatments might give the tumor more time to grow and make it less likely that treatment will help.

 Finding out more

-It is easy to see why parents who have children with brain or spinal cord tumors might think about alternative methods.
+It’s easy to see why parents who have children with brain or spinal cord tumors might think about alternative methods.
 You want to do all you can to help fight the tumor, and the idea of a treatment with few or no side effects sounds great.
 Sometimes medical treatments like chemotherapy can be hard to take, or they may no longer be working.
-But the truth is that most of these alternative methods have not been tested and proven to work.
+But the truth is that most alternative methods have not been tested and proven to work.